act-rules/act-rules.github.io/_rules/table-headers-attribute-refer-to-data-cells-a25f45.md

     failed: not satisfied
     passed: further testing needed
 input_aspects:
   - DOM Tree
 authors:
   - Jey Nandakumar
   - Audrey Maniez
 ---

 ## Applicability

-This rule applies to `td` elements with a `headers` attribute, that is [included in the accessibility tree](#included-in-the-accessibility-tree).
+This rule applies to `td` elements with a `headers` attribute, that are [included in the accessibility tree](#included-in-the-accessibility-tree).

 ## Expectation